james-lomax/scrum-master/README.md

 # 🤖 Scrum Master AI

-they tried to automate devs, so we automated them first 🔄 uno reverse card ✨
+we automated the project managers before they could automate us 🔄 uno reverse card ✨

 ## what is this?
 a set of AI prompts that do everything a scrum master does: